-Figure 4.46 Diagrams of shear force and bending moment of a simply supported beam under concentrated force
+Figure 4.46 Diagrams of shear force and bending moment of a simply supported beam subjected to a concentrated force.

-Since the external loading is changing twice, two cuts have been performed.
-For sake of simplicity, left portion has been kept for the first cut while the right one has been the isolated portion corresponding to the second cut.
-The relevant FBD are shown in figure 4.46.
-Applying the equations of equilibrium at each cut, one establishes the expressions of Vy1(x), Vy2(x), Mz1(x) and Mz2(x).
+Since the external loading changes twice, two cuts are made.
+For sake of simplicity, the left portion is retained for the first cut, and the right portion is retained for the second cut.
+Figure 4.46 shows the relevant FBDs.
+Applying the equilibrium equations at each cut, one establishes the expressions of Vy1(x), Vy2(x), Mz1(x), and Mz2(x).

 Cut 1: 0 < x < a